 \section{Introduction}

 With the advancement of deep neural networks (DNNs), modern audio deepfake detection (ADD) systems, or so-called spoofing \emph{countermeasures} (CM), have achieved strong performance in both controlled and complex scenarios.
-Such progress is demonstrated through established evaluation frameworks like the evolving ASVspoof challenge series \cite{asvspoof2019, asvspoof2021_summary, asvspoof5}, as well as recent datasets including In-the-Wild \cite{muller22_inthewild}, SpoofCeleb \cite{jung2025_spoofceleb}, and DeepFake-Eval-2024 (DE2024) \cite{deepfakeeval2024}.
-Meanwhile, recent advances in self-supervised learning (SSL) audio feature extractors \cite{wavlm, hubert} have significantly improved CM detection performance on these datasets, particularly when combined with backend classifiers such as AASIST \cite{aasist2022, wav2vec_aasist2022} and simple multi-layer perceptrons \cite{antideepfake, sls}.
+Such progress is demonstrated through established evaluation frameworks like the ASVspoof challenge series \cite{asvspoof2021_summary, asvspoof5}, as well as recent datasets including SpoofCeleb \cite{jung2025_spoofceleb} and DeepFake-Eval-2024 (DE2024) \cite{deepfakeeval2024}.
+Meanwhile, recent advances in self-supervised learning (SSL) audio features \cite{wavlm, hubert} have notably improved CM detection performance on these datasets, particularly when combined with backend classifiers such as AASIST \cite{aasist2022, wav2vec_aasist2022} and simple multi-layer perceptrons \cite{antideepfake, sls}.

 However, current CMs primarily focus on empirical performance.
-Although they can be updated through fine-tuning, it demands significant computational resources and time, and thus often cause considerable delay in adapting to newly-emerged attacking algorithms, as illustrated in Figure \ref{fig:demo_concept}.
-These algorithms, represented by not only research outputs, but also commercial services like ElevenLabs\footnote{\url{https://elevenlabs.io}}, may not be represented in currently-rolling CM training data during that \emph{period}.
+Although they can be updated through fine-tuning, it demands notable computational resources and time, and thus often cause considerable delay in adapting to newly-emerged attacking algorithms, as illustrated in Figure \ref{fig:demo_concept}.
+These algorithms are represented by not only research outputs, but also commercial services like ElevenLabs\footnote{\url{https://elevenlabs.io}}.
+They may not be represented in currently-rolling CM training data during that \emph{period}.
 Thus, they are called \textbf{\emph{zero-day attacks}} and should ideally be addressed promptly without fine-tuning or additional training.
 This need for training-free ADD methodologies motivates the present study.
-We address the research question: \textbf{Can we prevent zero-day spoofing attacks without any form of additional fine-tuning?}
+We address the research question: \textbf{Can we defend zero-day audio Deepfake attacks promptly without any form of additional fine-tuning?}